Moosewala murder case: Gangster Sachin Bishnoi extradited from Azerbaijan | Law-Order

 ''Bishnoi alias Sachin Thapan was successfully extradited from Baku and brought to Delhi on Tuesday morning,'' Special Commissioner of Police (Special Cell) HGS Dhaliwal said.

-When he was in Dubai, he thought that since India had good relations with the UAE, he could be extradited from there.
-So he had gone to Baku, the sources said.
+When he was in Dubai, he felt that as India had good relations with the UAE, he could be extradited from there, and therefore, he went to Baku, the sources said.

 Bishnoi was detained in Azerbaijan last year in August and claimed that he was not in India when the incident occurred.
 The sources said that he had applied for bail in Azerbaijan which was rejected.